 In doing this we will:

-- Acknowledge that we are all shaped by our backgrounds and experiences – that might be a racist, patriarchal environment or it might be an environment where we are subject to systemic racism or other forms of oppression.
+- Acknowledge that we are all shaped by our backgrounds and experiences – that might be a racist, patriarchal environment and it might be an environment where we are subject to systemic racism or other forms of oppression.

 - Place the responsibility for this situation with the system, not the individual.
 However, we will also recognise that each person has the responsibility and opportunity to change and be transformed through learning about systemic exclusion.